-16 This section focuses on those mandates that are currently understood to require OTCD data for their effective execution.
-The mandates discussed herein are not intended to be exclusive; to the extent that an authority has a mandate not included in this section for which it requires access to TR data, TRs and TR supervisors should consider a request for access pursuant to that mandate in light of the general principles articulated in Section 5.

-17 Because self-regulation takes a variety of forms, it is appropriate to distinguish between voluntary or autonomous self-regulation and compulsory self-regulation based on a mandate or a statutory delegation of authority.
-Voluntary or autonomous self-regulation is based solely on private autonomy and is by definition established without any government involvement (examples include codes of conduct issued by professional associations).
-Compulsory self-regulation is based on a mandate from statutory delegation of authority to require that a given regulatory function be addressed through self-regulation.
+- 19 This section focuses on those mandates that are currently understood to require OTCD data for their effective execution.
+The mandates discussed herein are not intended to be exclusive; to the extent that an authority has a mandate not included in this section for which it requires access to TR data, TRs and TR supervisors should consider a request for access pursuant to that mandate in the light of the general principles articulated in Section 5. - 20 Because self-regulation takes a variety of forms, it is appropriate to distinguish between voluntary or autonomous selfregulation and compulsory self-regulation based on a mandate or a statutory delegation of authority.
+Voluntary or autonomous self-regulation is based solely on private autonomy and is, by definition, established without any government involvement (examples include codes of conduct issued by professional associations).
+Compulsory self-regulation is based on requesting data held in TRs should be left to the supervising authority of that organisation.
+Supervised organisations performing mandates pursuant to statutorily delegated authority may have different roles and responsibilities, and the legislation governing such delegation can vary significantly from one jurisdiction to another.